 SEO is simple stupid!

 Yes, that’s right, SEO is so simple even idiots can do it!
-There is even the and for those that like their reading material a little more high brow Search Engine Optimization All-In-One for Dummies, 3rd Edition.
+There is even the The Complete Idiot's Guide to Search Engine Optimization by Michael Miller (2009-02-03) and for those that like their reading material a little more high brow Search Engine Optimization All-In-One for Dummies, 3rd Edition.

 If you hang around SEO forums for any length of time, you may be convinced that the world of SEO, is unbelievably complex, fast-moving adrenalin fueled world where things keep moving at a 100 miles an hour and constantly changing.